-Revenues decreased by \$45,000, or 7%, to \$585,000 for the three months ended December 31, 2012 from \$630,000 for the three months ended December 31, 2011.
-Collaborative research and development revenue decreased by \$9,000 due to decreased revenue recognition from the Restated Pfizer Agreement as a result of increased estimated total costs of the research and development program over a longer estimated performance period, offset by other research and development revenue.
-Royalty income on sales of Retisert and Vitrasert by Bausch & Lomb decreased to \$390,000 for the three months ended December 31, 2012 compared to \$426,000 for the three months ended December 31, 2011.
+Revenues decreased by \$25,000, or 5%, to \$513,000 for the three months ended March 31, 2013 from \$538,000 for the three months ended March 31, 2012.
+Collaborative research and development revenue increased by \$81,000, primarily attributable to the upfront fee under the Enigma license agreement.
+Royalty income from Bausch & Lomb decreased to \$274,000 for the three months ended March 31, 2013 compared to \$380,000 for the three months ended March 31, 2012 due to lower Retisert sales and the cessation of royalty payments with respect to Vitrasert.

-Alimera reported that it expects to begin generating revenue from sales of ILUVIEN for DME in Germany during the first quarter of 2013 and in the U.K. and France later in 2013.
-Under the Alimera Agreement, we will be entitled to 20% of net profits, as defined, on a country-by-country basis from ILUVIEN for DME.
-We do not know when and if Alimera will achieve net profits in each EU country where it has marketing approval and intends to commercialize ILUVIEN directly.
-If ILUVIEN for DME were to be approved by the FDA following Alimera's intended response to the 2011 CRL, we would be entitled to receive a \$25.0 million milestone payment from Alimera within 30 days following any such FDA approval, although we do not know when or if that approval would occur.
+Alimera reported that ILUVIEN for DME is now available in Germany, as well as for the treatment of private pay and privately insured patients in the U.K., and it expects to launch ILUVIEN for DME in France later in 2013.
+Under the Alimera Agreement, we will be entitled to 20% of net profits, as defined, on a country-by-country basis from sales by Alimera of ILUVIEN for DME.
+We do not know when and if Alimera will achieve net profits in each EU country where ILUVIEN has marketing approval and Alimera intends to commercialize ILUVIEN directly.
+Alimera resubmitted its NDA for ILUVIEN for DME to the FDA in the first quarter of 2013 in response to the 2011 CRL, and the FDA has set a PDUFA goal date of October 17, 2013 for its decision.
+If ILUVIEN for DME were approved by the FDA, we would be entitled to receive a \$25.0 million milestone payment from Alimera within 30 days following such FDA approval and 20% of the net profits from sales by Alimera of ILUVIEN for DME in the U.S.